A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Detection and Analysis.md

 ![image](https://github.com/user-attachments/assets/11edcdac-e209-4410-ae46-528d4f72a980)

-- **Executable Drop in Download Directory**: This was triggered by a YARA rule created during the preparation phase.
+- **Executable Drop in Download Directory**: This was triggered by a D&R created during the preparation phase.
 The malicious file **SecurityUpdate.exe** and its file hash were detected.
   ![image](https://github.com/user-attachments/assets/1261b8d1-594b-433c-8512-b57febe4ac19)
   - The YARA scan detected that it was a **Meterpreter Reverse TCP Payload**.
   ![image](https://github.com/user-attachments/assets/95934230-55ef-484c-a815-8c4264bb7764)